 The sheer prevalence of traffic accidents makes them a primary concern at Huffman & Huffman Brothers-in-Law, PLLC.
-These incidents can also cause debilitating injuries, making it essential for victims to recover truly fair settlements or awards.
+These incidents can also cause debilitating car accident injuries, making it essential for car accident victims to recover truly fair settlements or awards.

-To find out what your car accident claim may be worth and how to move forward, call (757) 330-3425 or contact us online.
+To find out what your VIRGINIA car accident claim may be worth and how to move forward, call (757) 330-3425 or contact us online.
 Your consultation is free, and you pay nothing unless we win!

 What Should I Do After an Auto Accident?

 - Stay at the scene (unless you are in need of emergency medical care and are taken from the scene in an ambulance).
-It is against the law to leave the scene of an accident that has caused property damage or injury.
+It is against the law to leave the scene of an auto accident that has caused property damage or personal injury.

 - Exchange information with the other driver or drivers that are involved.
-The exchange of driver and insurance information is also required by law, and it will help you file a claim.
+The exchange of driver and insurance information is also required by Virginia law, and it will help you file a claim.

 - Try to gather as much information as you can.
 Take pictures with your phone, take notes, and get the contact information of any witnesses at the scene.
-This can help support your claim later on.
+This can guide support your claim later on.

 - Do not admit fault.
 Do not apologize or say anything that may be interpreted as an admission of fault.
 Only a complete investigation will reveal what caused the collision.

 - Do not accept a settlement or check without consulting a car accident attorney.
 The insurance company may offer you a settlement, but it is important that you do not sign anything or accept payment until you have talked to your car accident lawyer.
 You need to be certain that the settlement is fair and actually covers all losses, injuries, and expenses you are facing.